1404er/B3/README.md

 ### Step 3: Running B3
 #### Now that everything is configured, It's time to actually install B3.
-#### 3.1 Go to the 4th link.
+#### 3.1 Go to the 3rd link.
 At the newest release, scroll down to files and download the zip file.
 #### 3.2 extract it.
 #### 3.3 In the extracted folder, run setup.py
 #### 3.4 Follow the prompts.
 #### 3.5 After the inital setup, go to C:\b3 in File Explorer. run verify.py by double clicking or running from cmd. read carefully and start the check.
 #### 3.6 During the check you might see a prompt from BestBuy asking for email and or phone confirmation.
-B3 cannot do this itself yet.
+B3 cannot do this itself.
 You must click and allow the sign in.
 #### 3.7 When the verification check is done, Close the window.
 #### 3.8 Go to the C:\b3 folder again.
 #### 3.9 (Optional) Right click "b3.py" and choose Send to -> Desktop (create shortcut)